arm61/pylj/docs/source/ideal-gas-law.md

             production.sample()
         if viewer and production.steps % draw_every == 0:
             viewer.update(production)
-    if viewer and any(pane.keeps_history for pane in viewer.panes): viewer.average()
+    if viewer_class is sample.RDF:
+        viewer.average()
     return production
 ```

+Several of the arguments have a default value, so a call may leave them out. `viewer_class` is a viewer such as `sample.RDF`, passed by name and without brackets, so that `run` can build it after the settling steps. `steps // 5` is division that keeps the whole number and throws away the remainder. `if viewer` is true when a viewer was built and false when `viewer_class` was left out.

 The thermostat holds the temperature from the first step, but the square lattice the particles start on is not a fluid.
 The settling steps let it relax into one while the thermostat absorbs the potential energy released; `restart` then begins a fresh record, and the viewer is built after it so its history covers only the settled run.
+The settling steps are what simulators call equilibration, and the sampled steps the production run.
 Sampling every fifth step is enough, because consecutive steps are almost the same configuration.

 ## Temperature and the speed distribution